Our climate action

 Data as a basis for effective climate action

-Reduction of GHG emissions
+Reduction of CO₂ emissions

 Reduced emissions from service vehicles (scope 1)

-Emissions from our diesel-powered service vehicles are the largest direct source of GHG emissions(scope 1), making the transition to electric vehicles a clear priority in our climate efforts.
-We are currently developing a policy for our service company fleet to support this transition.
+Emissions from our diesel-powered service vehicles is the largest direct source ofCO2 emissions(scope 1) and therefore the transition to electric vehicles is an obvious priority in our climate efforts.
+We are currently developing a policy for our service company fleet to support the transition.

 In addition, we are continuously working to optimize our driving patterns to save both fuel and time.
 For example, we have moved our warehouses with spare parts etc. to more strategic locations, and we also work systematically to further train our service technicians so that they can solve even more diverse tasks across locations.
-This reduces the need to transport specific people for particular tasks.
+This reduces the need to transport specific people for individual tasks.

-GHG emissions from electricity and
+CO₂ emissions from electricity and

 district heating consumption (scope 2)

 6% of our total carbon footprint in 2024 came from our consumption of electricity and district heating.
-Of this 6%, 94% comes from the electricity consumption of our wind turbines and solar parks, that is needed to produce renewable energy.
+Of this 6%, 94% comes from the electricity consumption of our wind turbines and solar plants needed to produce renewable energy.
 On average, a wind turbine uses 10-30 kWh for every MWh produced.
 This corresponds to the wind turbine’s own consumption being 1-3% of the total production.
 This electricity consumption is not possible to influence.

-Electricity and heating consumption in our offices and warehouses accounts for less than 0.4% of our total carbon footprint (approx. 280 MWh/year), partly because we use heat pumps and district heating for heating.
+Electricity and heating consumption in our offices and warehouses accounts for less than 0.4% of our total climate footprint (approx. 280 MWh/year), partly because we use heat pumps and district heating for heating.
 Actions here will therefore be of a more symbolic nature and focused on increasing climate awareness among employees and promoting more climate-friendly behavior in our offices.

 As our options for reducing electricity and heat consumption are limited, Momentum has chosen to cover all our electricity consumption with green certificates (guarantees of origin).
 Read more in the compensation section below.